ampedPF/now-playing/README.md

 #div-progress { transform: scaleX(1); }
 ```

-Set 'display' to 'none' in order to disable completely the "progress bar" feature.
+Set to  `none` in order to disable completely the "progress bar" feature.
 Default value is `inherit`.

 ```css